 She remains immobile for a moment, simply staring at him.
 Finally, she brings a hand up to her neck, her fingers slipping under the collar of her shirt.
 Before long, she's pulling out what seems to be a necklace.

-He doesn't understand right away what he's seeing, and even her words don't make any sense when she says: "I had it put on a chain, earlier today."
+He doesn't understand what he's seeing right away, and even her words don't make any sense when she says: "I had it put on a chain, earlier today."

 It hits him, then.
 The bullet, the damn thing, is now hanging from her neck, and has been for a few hours now, resting against her beating heart.